McGill University Basic Math and Sciences Equivalence Table

 Note: This site is currently in transition.
 Accordingly, as of October 26, 2015, no new course equivalency data is being entered on this site.
 We invite you to visit our new Course Equivalency System to search for existing course equivalencies or to submit a request for a new equivalency.

 McGill may grant credit and/or exemption for certain math and science courses (admissions prerequisites) completed at another university, depending on the content of the course, the grade earned and the policy of the McGill faculty.
-Normally, a grade of C, or better, or the equivalent is required.
+Normally, to transfer credits to McGill, the grade earned in the host university course(s) must be equal to or higher than the grade/CGPA required to graduate from the host university (normally equivalent to grade 'C').
+Courses completed with satisfactory/unsatisfactory or pass/fail are not eligible.

 Check the alphabetically sorted tables on the left side of this page for math and science courses from other universities which have previously been assessed.